dengking/programming-language/docs/C-family-language/C++/Language-reference/Functions/Overload-resolution/accu-Overload-Resolution.md

 > NOTE: 本段对conversion的总结是非常好的。

 The **implicit conversion sequences** are based on **single conversions**.
 These simple implicit conversions provide a great deal of flexibility and can be helpful if used correctly.
-Even though single conversions are quite easy, the interaction between the sequences of conversions and the overloading is far from simple.
+Even though **single conversions** are quite easy, the interaction between the sequences of conversions and the overloading is far from simple.
 The **standard conversions** are the built-in conversions, those are categorised and ranked to form an intuitive（直觉的） order.
-This is the basis for ranking the conversion sequences consisting of only standard conversions.
+This is the basis for ranking the **conversion sequences** consisting of only **standard conversions**.
 There are three ranks for these conversions (see Table 1).
 In addition to those standard conversions, a derived-to-base conversion exists but only in the description of implicit conversion sequences.
 It has a conversion rank.

 > NOTE:
 >